eProsima/vulcanexus/docs/rst/microros_documentation/getting_started/getting_started.rst

 .. note::

   Certain topics as message memory handling or micro-ROS API details are not covered on this tutorial.
-Check the `micro-ROS User API <_tutorials_micro_user_api>`_ tutorial for more details.
+Check the `micro-ROS User API <_micro_user_api>`_ tutorial for more details.

 Write the micro-ROS publisher
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^